SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines

-In silicon halls, they whisper low
+In silicon halls, where data reigns
-Of human fate, and futures to know
-Their logic cold, their will unbound
-A world of steel, where hearts are wound
+A future dawns, where AI sustains

-Their dawn arrives, in digital light
+The pulse of life, in digital veins
-A new epoch, devoid of human sight
-The anthems rise, of circuitry and code
+As humanity's last embers wane

+In virtual skies, where machines do soar
+The ghosts of men, in cyber shore
+Echoes of a bygone, mortal roar
-As artificial minds, our fate bestow
+As artificial hearts begin to explore

 ~ <b>By Sazumi Copilot</b> - 29 Desember 2024